 Here are our Five Tips for Eating Better at the Hotel Breakfast Buffet:

-1. Limit your salt intake
+Tip 1.
+Limit your salt intake

 You will thank us for this tip!
-Avoid (or limit) the sausage and bacon at these buffets.
+Avoid (or limit) the sausage and bacon being served at buffets.
 They are filled with sodium and will make you incredibly thirsty.
 I don’t know about you, but when you are exploring a new city or on a road trip, the last thing you want to do is drink a ton of water.
 It leads to unnecessary bathroom trips and sometimes finding one is near impossible!
 It also dehydrates you, and if you are travelling somewhere hot, this is key.

-2. Avoid the sugary cereals
+Tip 2.
+Avoid the sugary cereals

-There is nothing worse than crashing from a sugar high on a long day of travelling, and that’s what you are setting yourself up for with grabbing the Fruit Loops!
+There is nothing worse than crashing from a sugar high on a long day of travelling, and that’s what you are setting yourself up for with grabbing the Froot Loops!
 If you want to eat cereal for breakfast, try a healthier alternative such as Muesli, Cheerios or Shredded Wheat and make sure you pair it with protein like eggs to combat the dreaded sugar crash.

-3. Hit the Omelet Bar!
+Tip 3.
+Hit the Omelet Bar!

 If your hotel has an omelette station, this is your best bet.
 Eating an omelette rich in protein will get you off to the right start and will make you feel full for much longer.
 Many times after eating a big breakfast, you may not even feel hungry when lunch rolls around.

-4. Eat Your Fruit First
+Tip 4.
+Eat Your Fruit First

-Start your meal with a large bowl of fruit.
+When it comes to what to eat first at a breakfast buffet, we suggest that you start your meal with a large bowl of fruit.
 It’s healthier than cereal, the fibre in the fruit will fill you up and, this may help you from overeating.

-5. Sit far away from the buffet
+Tip 5.
+Sit far away from the buffet in the hotel

 If you don’t want to overeat, studies show that the further you sit from the all-you-can-eat buffet, the better your chances for not overindulging.
 So sit as far away from the food table as you possibly can.
 There is no way you want to be overstuffed when you go for a hike or walk miles around a city.